gkim65/2020_ElectionBlogPost_gov1347/BlogPosts/blog9.md

 One area that could have created these inaccuracies within my model is the economy.
 Due to how unique the economic decline was for 2020 from the pandemic, it seems to be a less reliable factor to describe how the current political state is within the US.
 In addition, despite GDP growth having reached an all time low, many voters in the US seem to not attribute this economic decline as fault to the current sitting president.
 Looking at these changes in voter attitude, the economy may develop over time to become a less predictive factor of future presidential elections.

 Another area I would like to examine more is finding ways to properly include turnout probabilities for various demographic populations in the US.
 Having only used raw polling data for my inital models, I believe my predictions did not dive deeply to the details and intricacies of predicted turnout for various racial and ethnic groups.
-For example, Georgia had a very high turnout rate of black voters which gave the state the tiny push it needed in order to turn blue to Biden rather than stay a red state.
+For example, Georgia had a very high turnout rate fpr black voters which gave the state the push it needed to turn blue for Biden rather than stay a red state.
 Being able to predict and take into account which voter populations will have higher turnouts in future elections definitely would reduce many of the inaccuracies we see from relying solely on high level polling data.

 ### Tests for Model Inaccuracy Hypotheses